 - PERFUME – use it as a room spray or to spray your car tree that’s already lost its smell to make your car smell beautiful – with perfume, a little goes a long way.

-- FACE CREAM – if a cream doesn’t agree with your skin or just don’t see any results when using it, repurpose it as a night hand cream meaning you apply some just before going to bed so it has time to absorb.
+- FACE CREAM – if the cream doesn’t agree with your skin or just don’t see any results when using it, repurpose it as a night hand cream meaning you apply some just before going to bed so it has time to absorb.
 If you want you can even use it on your body.
 I love this one because of how quickly we can use something up that was previously just sitting in our drawer, plus our hands get a little bit softer.

 - EYE CREAM – because of the small size they are perfect to put in our bag to moisturise our hands once in a while.